iterative/dvc.org/content/docs/user-guide/merge-conflicts.md

 # Merge Conflicts

-Sometimes multiple members of a team might worn on the the same DVC-tracked data.
+Sometimes multiple members of a team might work on the the same DVC-tracked data.
 And when the time comes to combine their changes, merge conflicts can arise in Git, which need to be resolved.